Relics of the limestone industry on Dumbarton Muir

 That farmstead is not shown on any map, but its remains are clearly several centuries old (the farm and its enclosure are shown in an annotated satellite view of their own).
 After finding the ruins of the farmhouse itself, I submitted a report to WoSAS, who had no existing record of it.

 (right) The north-eastern side of its associated enclosure.

-The main system of tracks heads, instead, in a north-easterly direction, to the south-western slopes of Little White Hill.
-In this area, centred on NS43967851, there are signs of extensive quarrying on the slopes of the hill (particularly apparent in the 2005 satellite imagery).
+The main system of tracks heads, instead, in a north-easterly direction, to the western slopes of Meikle White Hill.
+In this area, centred on NS43967851, there are signs of extensive surface quarrying on the slopes of the hill (particularly apparent in the 2005 satellite imagery).

-Another set of limestone industry tracks also lead to Little White Hill.
+As the annotated satellite map shows, another set of limestone industry tracks also lead to the western slopes of Meikle White Hill.
 These originate in the area around Spouts, and they will be discussed next.